Void of Course Moon – June and July

 27 SUN 5:38P to MON 8:37P Virgo

 31 THU 7:48A to 9:09A – Libra

 What Is a Void of Course Moon?

-The Personal V/C Moon is a signal that we are vulnerable to circumstances beyond our control.
-It would not be the time to take (elective) tests, go for a job interview or have *any* important meeting or start any new job, have surgery (unless it is an emergency), and it is certainly not the time to start a partnership or new business, or get engaged — let alone married.
-In general, we should plan nothing, decide nothing in particular, commit to nothing, and purchase nothing.
+The P-V/C Moon is a signal that we are vulnerable to circumstances beyond our control.
+It would not be the time to take (elective) tests, go on an interview or have *any* important meeting, start any new job, have surgery (unless it is an emergency, of course), and certainly not the time to start a partnership or business, get engaged — let alone married.
+We should plan nothing, decide nothing in particular, commit to nothing, and purchase nothing.
 If we do, we should expect the result to be very different than we intended.
-Relationships begun under a Void of Course Moon go nowhere (especially under our Personal V/C Moon).
+Relationships begun under a Void of Course Moon go nowhere (especially under our P-V/C Moon).

-Examples of what can occur during or because of action planned or taken during a Void of Course Moon (V/C Moon) include: in 2000, Al Gore’s nomination for, and acceptance of, the nomination to be the Democrat standard bearer for President AND Joe Lieberman’s nomination for Vice President; the 2000 Election Night and the outcomes of various court proceedings related to the 2000 Election; President Nixon’s nomination for President AND also his election in 1972; the Watergate break-in; and President Ford’s swearing in.
-Among other examples: failed businesses, countless accidents, jobs taken that don’t last, romances that go nowhere, marriages or other partnerships that ultimately fail; as well as major and minor purchases that are major disappointments and repairs that require re-repair.
+Examples of what can occur during or because of action planned or taken during a Void of Course Moon (V/C Moon) include: in 2000, Al Gore’s nomination for, and acceptance of, the nomination to be the Democrat standard bearer for President and Joe Lieberman’s nomination for Vice President; the 2000 Election Night and the outcomes of various court proceedings related TO the 2000 Election; President Nixon’s nomination for President and also his election in 1972; the Watergate break-in; and President Ford’s swearing in.
+Among other examples: failed businesses, countless accidents, jobs taken that don’t last, romances that go nowhere, marriages or other partnerships that ultimately fail; as well as major and minor purchases that are major disappointments and repairs that require RE-repair.